gehsekky/jquery-loadingimagethingy/README.md

 # jquery-loadingimagethingy

-yet another jquery plugin to put a loading icon and backdrop into a specified element. right now, it only supports css3 loading animations, but i'm thinking of adding in image support for legacy browsers.
+yet another jquery plugin to put a loading icon and backdrop into a specified element. right now, it supports css3 and image animations.

 ## usage